japandan/lightsail_wp/README.md

 4. At this point, run 2_iredmail.sh which will install the nginx webserver as well as postfix, dovecot, and SOGo email programs.
    <pre>
-   bash /root/lightsail_wp/iredmail.sh
+   bash /root/lightsail_wp/2_iredmail.sh
    # The following will copy a single backup file for email.
    cd /root
    tar -xvzf /root/iredmail.2021-10-19.tar.gz -C /
    </pre>

-5. Run the script addssl.sh to install certbot and the free ssl certificates.
+5. Run the script 3_addssl.sh to install certbot and the free ssl Let's Encrypt certificates.
 Test by going to https://datos.asia with a web browser.
+BEFORE RUNNING, CHECK SOGo.
+I think this breaks SOGo login screen.

 <pre>
-bash /root/lightsail_wp/addssl.sh
+bash /root/lightsail_wp/3_addssl.sh
 </pre>

 6. Run the script vsftpd.sh to install FTP and create a user called ftpuser for Wordpress updates.
 This user is in the apache group.
 This should start the ftp server so test by logging in with ftp.
 You need to install ftp client software if you are testing from the new server..also set the password for the ftpuser.  i.e.